 Topic Suggestions for Further Exploration

-Each topic not only delves into specific aspects of crab adaptation but also underscores the broader implications for ecology, evolution, and conservation.
+Each theme sheds light on different aspects of crab adaptation whilst emphasizing the wider context of implications for ecology, evolution, and conservation.

 1. The Role of Exoskeleton Variation in Crab Adaptation